-A description of and reference to procedures in relation to the selection, provision, use, training, inspection, testing and maintenance of PPE such as EEBDs, anti-exposure suits, personal protective clothing, protective headwear, personal gas monitors, respiratory protective equipment, breathing air compressors, personal protective electrical equipment, grab bags, fall protection equipment, fire team equipment and any other PPE required should be used or worn in the workplace.
-[Refer to the requirements and associated guidance under sections 22 and 28 and Parts 8 and 22 of the OHS Regulations and for dive projects, paragraph 171(1)(g) of the OHS Regulations]
+For a marine installation or structure, a description of and reference to procedures in relation to the selection, provision, use, training, inspection, testing and maintenance of PPE such as EEBDs, anti-exposure suits, personal protective clothing, protective headwear, personal gas monitors, respiratory protective equipment, breathing air compressors, personal protective electrical equipment, grab bags, fall protection equipment, fire team equipment and any other PPE required that should be used or worn in the workplace.
+[Refer to the requirements and associated guidance under sections 22 and 28 and Parts 8 and 22 of the OHS Regulations and for dive projects, paragraph 171(1)(g) of the OHS Regulations.]